 Whichever ATS compliance checker you choose, these five steps will improve your results across every tool and every ATS platform.

-- Re-optimize for every application.
+5. Re-optimize for every application.
 A resume tailored to one job description will score poorly against a different one.
 The top ATS resume checkers (Resume Optimizer Pro, Jobscan, SkillSyncer) are designed for repeated use precisely because you need to tailor each submission.
-One generic resume is no longer viable in a market where 250+ applicants compete for each corporate job posting (Glassdoor, 2025).
+One generic resume is no longer viable in a market where the median large-enterprise corporate job posting received roughly 419 applications in its first 7 days (LinkedIn Talent Solutions, 2025), almost all of which are filtered through an ATS before any human reviews them.